 Product feeds (or shopping feeds) are CSV, TXT OR XML files that contain all the product information a marketing channel needs to display your product listings.
 The better the data that goes in, the better the ads that come out.
 By displaying the right information, you can shorten the shopper’s journey and even lead them to make decisions on the spot.
-Product feeds include attributes like description, price, category, color, etc. that enable the campaigns to work.
-However, destination requirements change frequently, meaning feeds need ongoing optimization.
+Product feeds include attributes like description, price, category, colour, etc. that enable the campaigns to work.
+However, destination requirements change frequently, meaning feeds need ongoing optimisation.
 For long-term success, we recommend you:

 - Continually iterate on product titles.